-Background: Council established the EAB on March 13, 2008 and made appointments on June 26, 2008.
+Background: Council established the EAB on March 13, 2008.
 The Environmental Advisory Board is made up of nine members.
 Members are appointed from the community at large, technical/professional and affiliate partner institutions.
-There is currently one vacancy on the board.
 Current members, along with their appointment category, interest and/or expertise and personal and/or professional affiliations are listed below:

 ||Recycling and waste reduction||IBM Project Manager/ Electrical Engineer (retired), Sierra Club|

 |Stephen Johnston||Technical Expert

 ||Energy and public utility economics||Veritas Economic Consulting, LLC|